Drug Testing Procedures

 - The samples become the property of the client.

-- If the athlete does not comply with the collection process, the collector will notify the client
+- If the student-athlete does not comply with the collection process, the collector will notify the client

 representative/site coordinator and third party administrator responsible for management of the drug testing program.